 Clare Connor believes £20m will significantly grow women's cricket

-"I am really driven by giving more girls that opportunity and that visible pathway to playing cricket."
+"I am really driven by giving more girls that opportunity and that visible pathway to playing cricket," says director of England women's cricket Clare Connor

 Clare Connor has long been the driving force behind positive change for girls and women's cricket in England.